ledlaux/pikoPD/README.md

 - To save resources remove unused send and receive objects from the patch.
 - You don't need to remove objects from `board.json`, script adds objects which are present in the patch only.
 - Make sure to verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**).
-- [print] objects are parsed by the scipt automatically, they will output to the serial console.
-Use moderately or it will crash device, also remove unused prints from the patch.
-Regular console also is available in the code.
-Use midi cc120 to enable/disable debug console while pikoPD runs.
+- [print] objects are parsed by the scipt automatically, they will output to the serial monitor.
+Use moderately or it can crash device.
+It can be enabled in the config file and midi CC120 will enable/disable console while pikoPD runs.
 - **If you change the board or change midi mode in `board.json` remove the project folder or rename it in the command to rebuild files.**
 - Tested on **macOS**.
 - If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).